MrDave1999/SimpleResults/README.md

 > The `total` parameter if it is zero, will cause a division by zero (undefined operation), however, this value was not provided by an **end user**, but by the **income and expense reporting module**, but since I did not implement this module correctly, I created a bug, so the algorithm was passing a zero value for a strange reason (I call this a logic error, caused by the developer).

 > Since I didn't throw an exception in the `Percentage.Calculate` function, it took me a couple of minutes to find out where the error originated (I didn't know that the problem was a division by zero).

+> Dividing a floating-point value by zero doesn't throw an exception; it result is not a number (NaN).
+This was a surprise to me!
+I didn't know!
+I was expecting an exception but it was not the case.

 > If I had thrown an exception, I would have found the error very quickly, just by looking at the stack trace, oh yeah.
 In this case, it is very useful the exception object, for me and other developers.